 burnt down by unknown people

 Császár had a great respect for nature.
 In the interview with Ágnes Veronika Tóth (see documentation) he says: "The proximity of the tree calms me.
 When I build, I still ensure that the trees remain intact (....)
 What I do is rooted in a great love of nature.
 The natural environment always has attracted me very much, it is no coincidence that I long for the forest, (to be) between the trees"..

 What happened to the tree houses and the towers?

-Local authorities were not amused to discover illegaly built wooden structures in the public area and let them destroy.
-The structures also have been vandalised by unknown people.
-So most constructions have disappeared and Császár's creations mainly survive through the pictures made of them.
+Local authorities were not amused to discover illegally built wooden structures in the public area and destroyed them.
+The structures also have been vandalized by unknown people.
+So most constructions have disappeared and Császár's creations mainly survive via pictures